THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The purchase of raw materials is one of the main areas of the value chain.
 All raw materials must comply with the highest qualitative standards in the industry, be innovative and able to offer advanced functional and aesthetic features.
 Moncler only buys the best white goose down from Europe, North America and Asia.
 While textiles and garment accessories (buttons, zips, etc.) are purchased mainly in Italy and Japan.

-The “cut-make-trim” phase is conducted both by third party manufacturers (façon manufacturers) and in the Moncler manufacturing plant in Romania that currently employs more than 1,800 people.
-This hub was established in 2015, then was moved in 2016 to its current location, which has been expanded in 2022 to significantly increase its production capacity.
+The “cut-make-trim” phase is conducted both by third party manufacturers (façon manufacturers) and in the Moncler manufacturing plant in Trebaseleghe (Padua) and in the plant in Romania that currently employs more than 2,000 people.
+The hub in Romania was established in 2015, then was moved in 2016 to its current location, which has been expanded in 2022 to significantly increase its production capacity.
 Investments in R&D also continue to automate some stages of outerwear production, reducing processing times.

 The third-party suppliers (façon manufacturers) working for Moncler are mainly located in Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets.
 Moncler oversees these suppliers directly by conducting audits designed to check aspects related to product quality, brand protection and compliance with current laws, Moncler Code of Ethics (updated in 2017) and the Supplier Code of Conduct (approved in 2016).
 For the production, the brand uses 130 suppliers, split between façon and finished products manufacturers: the first 30 suppliers cover about 80% of the value of supply.